Miteshryp/ecs-rust/notes.md

     - It optimizes execution since now only functions which contain logic can be executed instead of each flow of each system (in the older design, even if the flow handler had no code to be executed, the derive for every system had to manually go through each dynamically dispatched system, which is highly wasteful)

-@TODO: Rewrite this to fit the new design
 - Functional systems allow us to take `SystemParam` types into the function as parameters.
 Once these functions are inserted into a schedule in order to run on a World, these parameters automatically fetch the required resource locks from the world and supply them to the system function through in built methods.